Illness as Practice

 Project aim:

-In cooperation with those affected and the funding institutions, the project tries to compile some information for artists that could be helpful in the case of an unexpected, serious illness.
-This mainly concerns questions of funding law, but also questions of the organisation of artistic work during a protracted illness.
+This mainly concerns questions of funding law, but also questions of the organisation of artistic work during a long period of illness.

-We see this project as part of the process of increasing differentiation of the age pyramid in the independent scene.
-The number of artists in the upper part of the pyramid (over 50) has risen sharply and will continue to do so.
-Statistically, this also increases the possibility of serious illnesses.
-In our opinion, it is therefore important to proactively accompany this process.
+The number of artists at the top of the pyramid (over 50) has risen sharply and will continue to do so.
+Statistically, this also increases the likelihood of serious illness.
+We therefore believe it is important to proactively support this process.

 Questions to be asked in the event of serious illness in the funding system of the independent scene: